uhellstr/oracle-rest-db-links/README.md

 done some work around handling unicode correctly.
 The difference is that i have choosed to write i DDL generator in PL/SQL instead of Java Script that Robert uses in his generator.
 Please have a look at the splendid work Robert did a couple of years ago to demonstrate the possibilites of using REST as a replacement or in combination with traditional database links.

+The API's Generator supports generating view code based on tables and views only today.

 ## Concept